PGT – Preimplantation Genetic Test

-Preimplantation Genetic Diagnosis (PGD) is a technique that is performed on the embryo before it is implanted in the womb.
-PGD provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.
+The Preimplantation Genetic Test (PGT for its acronym in English) is the technique previously known as Preimplantation Genetic Diagnosis (PGD).
+Is performed on the embryo before it is implanted in the womb.
+PGT provides information on the condition of each of the embryos conceived and only allows the healthy ones to be transferred to the womb.

-At Institut Marquès PGD is performed using Next Generation Sequencing (NGS).
+At Institut Marquès PGT is performed using Next Generation Sequencing (NGS).
 This is the most innovative method that is currently applied to the embryos’ genetic diagnosis.

-The PGD technique is the result of the combination of in vitro fertilisation and genetic analysis.
+The PGT technique is the result of the combination of in vitro fertilisation and genetic analysis.

 It benefits three groups of patients:

-Institut Marquès is an international reference centre for PGD.
+Institut Marquès is an international reference centre for PGT.
 Our patients know their chances of pregnancy are increased by means of the technique.

 Is it possible to perform a genetic analysis of the embryos before they are transferred to the uterus?